topherhunt/cheatsheets/elixir/howto/phoenix_token_auth/phoenix_token_auth.md

   * In `my_app_web.ex`, in the controller quote, import the require_user plug:

     ```rb
-    import JwtWeb.AuthPlugs, only: [require_user: 2]
+    import MyAppWeb.AuthPlugs, only: [require_user: 2]
     ```

   * Write `lib/my_app_web/controllers/api/auth_controller.ex` (see snippet).
 This has actions for login (ie. getting an auth token) and registration.

   * Write `lib/my_app_web/controllers/api/user_controller.ex` (see snippet).
 This has one protected endpoint `/api/users/me` which lets us test out login-restricted endpoints.

-Useful pattern: each api endpoint's response json should include an :ok bool flag indicating whether this request was a success.
-If ok == false, include a standard "reason" field explaining the problem.
+Useful pattern: each api request's response json should include `ok: true` if this request was a success, `ok: false` otherwise.
+If false, also include a "reason" field explaining why.
 This gives the consumer a consistent api to verify success against.

 ## Tests